 If you care for infants, you are required to complete this Child Care Aware® training annually.
 Search and register for this course.

-Licensed child care operators and employees must complete a minimum number of approved training hours annually.
-The number of training hours needed depends on license type and number of hours worked.
+Child care operators and employees must complete a minimum number of approved training hours each licensing year.
+The number of training hours needed depends on the document type or license type and number of hours worked.
+Staff should check with their supervisors to determine their program license type and specific licensing period.

 |License Type||Provider/Director Training||Staff Work Hours||Staff Training|